 Mike: After trying multiple treatment options with no success, I finally confided in a friend who recommended a medication he had been taking.
-I learned there were FDA-approved prescription medications, like Naltrexone and Disulfiram, to help people moderate or stop their drinking, and that’s when my treatment journey began in earnest.
-I haven’t had a drink since I started my prescription, and decided I needed to make this lifeline more accessible to more people through Monument.
+I learned there were FDA-approved prescription medications, like Naltrexone and Disulfiram, to help people moderate or stop their drinking.
+That’s when my treatment journey began in earnest.
+I haven’t had a drink since I started my prescription, and now I’ve decided I needed to make this lifeline more accessible to anyone who might need it.

 Why do you recommend therapy in addition to medication and community?

-Laura: The psychotherapeutic aspect of the treatment is essential, with a combination of cognitive behavioral therapy, motivational interviewing and contingency management yielding promising results for Alcohol Use Disorder.
+Laura: The psychotherapeutic aspect of the treatment is essential.
+A combination of cognitive behavioral therapy, motivational interviewing and contingency management yields promising results for Alcohol Use Disorder.
 These evidence-based interventions provide safe spaces to assess an individual’s readiness for change, foster emotion regulation, process experiences and restructure negative thought patterns.
-Therapy also provides a platform to work on modifying maladaptive behaviors, obtaining healthier coping responses, building relapse prevention skills, establishing boundaries, improving communication skills, and increasing self-efficacy.
+Specialized alcohol therapy also provides a platform to work on modifying maladaptive behaviors, obtaining healthier coping responses, and building relapse prevention skills.
+Attending therapy can also help with establishing boundaries, improving communication skills, and increasing self-efficacy.

-Mike: No one told me about the anxiety, anger, and impulses that might come with getting sober, and I work through that with therapy.
+Mike: No one told me about the anxiety, anger, and impulses that might come with getting sober.
+I finally got to work through these difficult emotions with therapy.
 From talking to my peers and our medical experts, I’ve learned this is incredibly common once people stop or significantly reduce their drinking.
-Therapy has really transformed my treatment journey, and it was important to me that we make it incredibly accessible for Monument members.
+Therapy has really transformed my treatment journey, and it was important to me that we make it incredibly accessible.

 Why are you using telemedicine to help treat alcohol dependence?

 Remy: Unfortunately, there are still many places in our country where there is no access or limited access to treatment and there continues to be a national shortage of physicians nationwide.
-Telemedicine helps bridge that gap, but also helps people maintain privacy by allowing treatment through this platform.
+Telemedicine helps bridge that gap, but also helps people maintain privacy by allowing treatment from the comfort of your own home.

 Laura: Whether someone lives far away from a provider, cannot afford in-person assessments, feels shame or simply prefers to have support and assistance at their fingertips, digital platforms can make their path to recovery clearer in a time where they might otherwise not have much clarity.
-If a patient has any sense of motivation for change at all, we must capitalize on this moment.
-This can be while they are on vacation, sitting at home alone or if they are at a work retreat.
-If we keep patients regularly engaged with their own health, health outcomes will improve.
+If a patient has any sense of motivation for change at all, we must capitalize on that moment.
+It could be while they are on vacation, sitting at home alone, or at a work retreat.
+Wherever they may be, if we keep patients regularly engaged with their own well-being, their health outcomes will improve.

-The Monument team and advisors are passionate about making effective treatment plans accessible to anyone who we can possibly help change their relationship with alcohol, because life shouldn’t have to stop while you make progress.
+The Monument team and advisors are passionate about making effective treatment plans accessible to anyone who we can possibly help change their relationship with alcohol.
+Life shouldn’t have to stop while you make progress.
 If you’ve found a treatment option that works for you, we’d love to hear about it.
 If you’re still in search of tools to support you along your journey, we’d be honored if you’d consider joining Monument.
 More questions about our approach?
-Reach out to us at email@example.com.
+Reach out to us at firstname.lastname@example.org.